 Once Queensland Mines Rescue Service Limited have developed the packaging rules for the course, it continues with its consultation and validation activities to confirm the proposed course does not duplicate training package outcomes.
-The organisation conducted consultation and validation activities including reviewing and gathering feedback on the course content from the relevant IRC and key stakeholders including major employers, union representatives and industry regulators.
-As a result the organisation restructured the course, removing some units and developing new ones.
+The organisation conducted consultation and validation activities including reviewing and gathering feedback on the course content from the relevant Industry Reference Committee (precursor to Jobs and Skills Council) and key stakeholders including major employers, union representatives and industry regulators.

+As a result, the organisation restructured the course, removing some units and developing new ones.
 The organisation provided evidence of these activities in the form of copies of emails, minutes of meetings, letters of support, marked- up copies of the course description including enterprise units of competency showing suggested changes.

-Note: This case is modelled on the current accredited course 10876NAT Certificate III in Underground Coal Mines Emergency Response and Rescue.
-The course owner, Queensland Mines Rescue Service Limited granted permission for ASQA to use this information
+Note: This case is modelled on the accredited course 10876NAT Certificate III in Underground Coal Mines Emergency Response and Rescue.
+The course owner, Queensland Mines Rescue Service Limited granted permission for ASQA to use this information.